 Our only regret was that we did not have a second stomach (and a third liver) to be able to indulge more.

 In fact, that was one of the downsides to this festival, if you can even call it that, because between taking in the libations, trying out the food, and chatting with many new friends, we simply didn't have enough time to do it all.
 And unlike other festivals where we arrive early with VIP tickets and are finished about 30 minutes after general admission begins, we stayed at this one until the very end (and then some).

 Overall, Fresh Fest is the kind of festival Pittsburgh needs more of and we want to shout it from the rooftops.

-Whether you are wanting to attend to learn a thing or two about your neighbors, have never got into the craft beer scene and want to learn more, or simply try a delicious beer never created before, this was a winning concept that we'll be begging our friends at Drinking Partners to bring back again next year.
+Whether you are wanting to attend to learn a thing or two about your neighbors, have never got into the craft beer scene and want to learn more, or simply try a delicious beer never created before, this was a winning concept that we'll be returning to year after year.